 Whether you aspire toward a high-stress job or a low-stress one, a cover letter and resume builder help you highlight the relevant skills and experience with minimum effort.

-Stressful jobs usually involve roles that have to do with people’s physical and mental health, public safety, and tight deadlines.
+Stressful jobs usually involve roles that deal with physical and mental health, public safety, and tight deadlines.
 Therefore, they’re typically found in healthcare, civil service, counseling, and the legal field.

-Without further ado, here are the top ten stressful jobs ranked from the highest-paid to the lowest-paid ones:
+That said, here are the top eleven stressful jobs compared from the highest-paid to the lowest-paid ones, along with stress management techniques:

 #1.
 Surgeon